moq-wg/moq-transport/draft-ietf-moq-transport.md

 OBJECT message headers carry a short hop-by-hop `Track Alias` that maps to the Full Track Name (see {{message-subscribe-ok}}).
 Relays use the `Track Alias` of an incoming OBJECT message to identify its track and find the active subscribers for that track.
-Unless determined by congestion response, Relays MUST forward the OBJECT message to the matching subscribers.
+Relays MUST forward OBJECT messages to matching subscribers in accordance to each subscription's priority, group order, and delivery timeout.

 ## Relay Object Handling